bahiaxip/custom-banner-vue/README.md

 **Other options**

   * widthHTML
-    * Property widthHTML allows assign attribute width of image can be useful some times for to reduce the image.
+    * Property widthHTML allows assign attribute width of image can be useful some times for to reduce the image or keep dimensions for width effect.
 ```
 ...
 effects:{